 Management and Engineering according to the field of interest.
-Presentation of on the job training results and report.
+Presentation of internship results and report.

 Pre-requisite(s): Passed 95 SKS and GPA > 2.00

 ENME600004 - SEMINAR (1 SKS)

 Student can communicate in verbal or written with final project pjroposal; able to formulate the problems and objectives of the research, conduct theoretical review to formulate the hypothesis, design the research method for empirical proof and present the preliminary result to the supervisor